Step 9: Complete Post-Upgrade steps for upgrades to CDP Private Cloud Base

 3. Restart the SRM service.

-• Streams Replication Manager
+Streams Replication Manager – export consumer group offsets

-In Cloudera Runtime 7.1.8 and higher, the separator configured with replication.policy.separator in Streams Replication Manager applies to the names of the offsets-syncs and checkpoints internal topics if the default replication (DefaultReplicationPolicy) policy is in use.
-If you have been using a custom separator, when SRM is restarted after the upgrade, a new set of internal topics will be automatically created using the separator that is configured.
-These topics however will be empty and will only be repopulated with data after replication restarts.
+If you have been using a custom separator, when SRM is restarted after the upgrade, a new set of internal topics are automatically created using the separator that is configured.
+These topics, however, will be empty and are only be repopulated with data after replication restarts.
 If you want to export translated consumer group offsets after the upgrade but before replication starts, you must export the translated consumer group offsets from the old topics as the data is not yet available in the new topics.
 This is done by specifically instructing the srm-control tool to use the default separator, which is the dot (.).
 For example:

 srm-control offsets --config [***CONFIG FILE***] --source [SOURCE_CLUSTER] --target [TARGET_CLUSTER] --group [GROUP1] --export > out.csv